WillDenby/make-python-faster/src/leaving_interpretation/foreign_function_interfaces.md

 end subroutine add_arrays
 ```

-You can compile this Fortran code into a Python module using f2py:
+You can compile this Fortran code into a Python module using `f2py`:

 ```shell
 f2py -c -m addarrays addarrays.f90
 ```

-This command creates a Python module named addarrays.
-You can then import this module in Python and call the add_arrays function:
+This command creates a Python module named `addarrays`.
+You can then import this module in Python and call the `add_arrays` function:

 ```python
 import addarrays